 Because employers need to decide between several applications for each job opening, your CV personal profile needs to stand out.
 So include a noteworthy accomplishment such as:

-- identifying, optimising, or solving problems
+- identifying, optimising, or solving a problem

 - increasing revenue or sales for the company

-- introducing innovative ideas
+- introducing an innovative idea

-- working on special projects
+- working on a special project

 3. Tailor your CV profile to each job you’re applying for